Electroweak precision tests of composite Higgs models

-We focus on a minimal CH model realization with $ G/H=\SU(4)/\SP(4)\sim \SO(6)/\SO(5) $ \cite{Galloway:2010bp} as template\footnote{The smaller $ \SO(5)\rightarrow \SO(4) $ coset is difficult to realize in a simple manner from a 4D gauge-fermion theory but arises more simply in the 5D holographic approach~\cite{Agashe:2004rs}.}, and provide a discussion of how our results generalize to non-minimal CH models.
-If the 2022 CDF results are interpreted in terms of Composite Higgs models they may offer a striking first window into origin of the SM fermion masses.
+We focus on a minimal CH model realization with $ G/H=\SU(4)/\SP(4)\sim \SO(6)/\SO(5) $ \cite{Galloway:2010bp} as template~\footnote{The smaller $ \SO(5)\rightarrow \SO(4) $ coset is difficult to realize in a simple manner from a 4D gauge-fermion theory but arises more simply in the 5D holographic approach~\cite{Agashe:2004rs}.}, and provide a discussion of how our results generalize to non-minimal CH models.
+In the CH framework with extended global symmetries, the dark matter may be predicted as composite pNGB candidates, typically producing thermal DM~\cite{Ma:2015gra,Wu:2017iji,Cai:2018tet,Alanne:2018xli,Cacciapaglia:2019ixa} and in some models non-thermal candidates~\cite{Cai:2019cow,Cai:2020bhd,Cacciapaglia:2021aex,Rosenlyst:2021elz}.
+These models may be tested by the results in this paper.
+Furthermore, if the 2022 CDF results are interpreted in terms of Composite Higgs models they may offer a striking first window into origin of the SM fermion masses.
 It will be very interesting to further explore the implications for distinguishing between different posible fermion mass origins, in particular ``Extended Technicolor'' (ETC)~\cite{Dimopoulos:1979es} and the complementarity with other probes of these mass origins \cite{Alanne:2016rpe}.